Travel guide

 Photo: Leeloo The First · Pexels

-Price per GB: the only number that matters
+Price per GB: the only figure that matters

-To compare cheap eSIMs fairly, divide the total price by the GBs in the plan to get the cost per GB.
-It's the only figure that allows for an apples-to-apples comparison between providers, because each one sells different packages.
+To compare cheap eSIMs fairly, divide the total price by the GB in the plan to get the cost per GB.
+It's the only figure that allows you to compare apples to apples among providers, because each one sells different packages.

-A 3 GB plan for €6 comes out to €2/GB.
-A 10 GB plan for €15 comes out to €1.5/GB.
+A 3 GB plan for €6 costs €2/GB.
+A 10 GB plan for €15 costs €1.5/GB.
 The second one seems more expensive at first glance, but it's 25% cheaper per data unit.
-If you're going to use 8-10 GB, the "expensive" one is actually the most cost-effective plan of the two.
+If you're going to use 8-10 GB, the "expensive" one is actually the more cost-effective plan of the two.
 This back-of-the-napkin calculation saves you more money than any coupon.

-Quick tip: jot down the price and GBs of the three options that tempt you, calculate the euro per GB for each, and choose.
+Quick tip: jot down the price and GB for the three options that tempt you, calculate the euro per GB for each, and choose.
 It takes a minute and almost always the mid-range option wins, not the smallest or the unlimited.

 Also pay attention to the validity in days: a very cheap plan that expires in 3 days won't work for two weeks.
 The complete equation is enough GB + enough days + low price per GB.
 If you run out of days, you end up buying a second plan and say goodbye to savings.
 To understand why eSIM almost always beats roaming in this calculation, see eSIM vs roaming.